 Q. Tell me about your experience at ICCA so far.

 ICCA is definitely a good experience.
-I had initially come here to do only hot kitchen but after completing that I enrolled in for patisserie also as that is what my dad’s business is into.
-Since I was joining ICCA right after my 12th grade I was a little worried about going into a new environment, as I would have to mingle with new people from different nationality and seniority level as well.
+Initially, I had come here to do only hot kitchen but after completing that I enrolled in for patisserie also as that is what my dad’s business is all about.
+As I mentioned, I joined ICCA soon after my 12th grade and I was worried about going into a completely new environment.
 But to my surprise, from day one itself, ICCA put me at ease.
-I got along well with everyone here including the Chefs, learned well and made a lot of friends too.
+I got along well with everyone here including the Chefs, learnt well and made a lot of friends too.

 Q. If you have to pick a favourite moment at ICCA what would that be?